dareoyeleke/ACA_TRENDS/README.md

 ## 🧠 Key Insights

--  Average ACA premiums increased ~40% from 2022 to 2026 calculated from Standardized Geographical premiuims for 30 Year Old enrollees
+-  Average ACA premiums increased ~40% from 2022 to 2026 i.e from $367.97 to $513.68 calculated from Standardized Geographical premiuims for 30 Year Old enrollees (Shown in Average Premium across Years)

--  Premium growth varies significantly by state and insurer.
+-  Across State Lines, even with age standardized to 30, Average Yearly Premium show a steep increase from the Highest in West Virginia to the 10th Highest North Carolina with a % increase across between both states, showing geographic variation

--  Higher metal tiers consistently exhibit steeper price growth.
+-  Premium growth varies significantly by insurer.

--  Geographic variation remains substantial even after standardization.
+-  Higher Plan tiers consistently exhibit steeper price growth.
+Platinum (%) and Gold (%) plans show steeper increases in rates compared to other Plan tiers (Shown in Average Yearly Premium across Tiers).
+Compared to High and Low plans

 ## 🛠️ Tools Used